There are a number of key reasons as to why the Audiovisual Media Services Directive has been failing blind and visually impaired people.

 While technology continues to advance, audio description availability in the European Union remains seriously lacking.Future savvy: Technology holds the key to wider audio description availability

 A European Commission report revealed the number of productions broadcast with an audio description ranged between 4% and 11%.
 Some member states such as the Netherlands and Finland didn’t provide any audio descriptions at all.
-The situation is even worse when taking into account the billions of videos posted online without an audio description.
+The current situation is even worse when taking into account the billions of videos posted online without an audio description.

 These disappointing figures flew in the face of the EU’s commitment to the “barrier freedom” outlined in its Audiovisual Media Services Directive, which is supposed to ensure people with disabilities can participate in everyday life on an equal footing with others.